J.D. Quick Facts

 Scholarships and Financial Aid

 Most students at W&L Law are receiving some type of financial assistance.
 The majority of students receive a merit scholarship, which can range in amount from $5,000 to (in a few cases) almost full tuition.
 To receive optimal consideration for a merit scholarship, your application should be completed by February 1.
 No separate scholarship application is required.
-While we do encourage applicants to complete their applications by February 1 to be eligible for merit scholarship consideration, this is not a hard deadline.
+While we do encourage applicants to complete their applications by February 1 for optimal merit scholarship consideration, this is not a hard deadline.
 Scholarship award notifications will be made within two weeks of a student being accepted to the law school.
-We will continue to make scholarship awards throughout the application cycle, however, we may have less funds available to offer to students whose files are completed later in the cycle (after February 1).
+We will continue to make scholarship awards throughout the application cycle, however, we may have less funds available to offer to students whose files are completed later in the cycle.
 For additional information on financial aid and scholarships, please see our webpage detailing our merit scholarship process as well as the University's Financial Aid webpage.

 If you would like more information or have a question about W&L School of Law, contact a member of the Admissions Staff at 540.458.8503 or send an e-mail to firstname.lastname@example.org.